telerik/xaml-docs/controls/radmap/features/visualization-layer/introduction.md

 # Introduction

-The __VisualizationLayer__ allows you to display additional data on top of the displayed map.
+The `VisualizationLayer` allows you to display additional data on top of the displayed map.
 This data can be in the form of simple framework elements, pin points or map shapes.
-The VisualizationLayer works like the [ItemsControl](http://msdn.microsoft.com/en-us/library/system.windows.controls.itemscontrol.aspx) class so you are able to display multiple items in a single VisualizationLayer.
+The VisualizationLayer works like the [ItemsControl](http://msdn.microsoft.com/en-us/library/system.windows.controls.itemscontrol.aspx) class so you are able to display multiple items in a single instance.
 You can even data bind the VisualizationLayer to a collection of the geographically positioned data.

 The VisualizationLayer provides several numerous and enhancements over the previously available layer: